amitpatil321/Snipster/README.md

 ---

 ## 💄Adding new theme
-1) Find desired theme from [https://tweakcn.com](https://tweakcn.com/editor/theme)
+1. Choose a desired theme from [tweakcn.com](https://tweakcn.com/editor/theme) (or another source).
-2) Copy css code for that theme
+2. Copy the CSS code for that theme.
-3) Save css file in frontend/src/themes
+3. Save the CSS file in `frontend/src/themes`.
-4) Rename ":root" to ".theme-name" and ".dark" to ".theme-name.dark"
+4. Rename `:root` to `.theme-name` and `.theme-name.dark`.
-5) Find font used in selected theme, integrate that font app
+5. Add the theme’s font to `index.html`.
-6) Add theme name to src/config/config.ts, THEMES array
+6. Add the theme name to the `THEMES` array in `src/config/config.ts`.
-7) Import newly added css file into index.css
+7. Import the newly added CSS file into `index.css`.

 ## 📌 Project Roadmap